 Lumps in the armpit?

 Breast tissue extends into the armpit and it has a special name “the Tail of Spence”.
 During engorgement, for example when your milk first comes in, you may notice lumps and swelling in your armpits.
 Use the tips in Engorged Breasts to reduce this engorgement.
 It is also possible to have extra breast tissue that is not connected to the breast both in the armpit and in other areas of the body.
-Again this “accessory” breast tissue may become engorged when your milk first comes in.
+Again this “accessory” breast tissue may become engorged when your milk first comes in but should resolve after a week or two.
 For more information about these types of swelling when breastfeeding, see Kelly Bonyata’s article below.

 Breast cysts and fibroadenomas